 Conky Set up

-Conky, aside from being a headache for many users, nevertheless offers up an almost endless variety of ways to display and view system resource usage.
+Conky may be a headache to set up but it offers an almost endless variety of ways to display and view system resource usage (among plenty of other things).

-We’ve shown off many slick set-ups in the past, just use our ‘conky‘ tag to browse through them.
+We’ve shown off many slick set-ups in the past – take a look at our ‘conky‘ tag to browse through them.

-The use of Screenlets – small desktop-based widgets – isn’t quite as high as it once was but there are still a number of good looking and useful widgets available that are worth making use of.
+Screenlets – small desktop-based widgets for Linux – are pretty old hat today’s standards, but there are still a number of good looking and useful widgets readily available that you may want to try out.

 The above suggestions all assume that you want to see what’s eating your resources all the time.
 Chances are you just want to check in now and again when things feel a bit slow or when things go wrong.